Near North Palliative Care Network

 A graduate with a degree or diploma in Office Administration, Medical Office Administration, PSW, Nursing, Business Administration, Education, Psychology, Social Sciences, Social Work or similar will be considered.
 Local residence in North Bay and area and valid driver’s license.

-Mandatory: Police Check for the Vulnerable Sector, proof of COVID vaccination and three (3) References.
+Mandatory: Police Check for the Vulnerable Sector and three (3) References.

 About Us